-MONKEY KING Equipment Dragon Boat, Lifejacket, Paddles, Set Distan bouys, Flags, Item to Hang from above or 2 I support flag from below Setting Up Set up a 300m course, with 2 bouys at the en the course, and a flag to capture in the middl into two boats, preferably 10 and 10 or 20 ar Playing The aim of this game is simple.
-Team that ca the flag first wins.
-The way this works is the to starts off the same as any race, paddles 300 it is the drummer sitting in front that is in char capturing the flag.
-Change it Level Up, add multiple flags in between the o to add points to be tallied up in the end.
-Tips and Safety Ensure when explaining the rules to the participants that only the drummer is allowed cature the flag.
-DO NOT endanger yourself we trying to capture the flag.
-If you feel like you fall into the water DO NOT continue on capture the flag.
+MONKEY KING Equipment Dragon Boat, Lifejacket, Paddles, Set Distance, 2 bouys, Flags, Item to Hang from above or 2 bouy to support flag from below Setting Up Set up a 300m course, with 2 bouys at the end of the course, and a flag to capture in the middle.
+Split into two boats, preferably 10 and 10 or 20 and 20.
+Playing The aim of this game is simple.
+Team that captures the flag first wins.
+The way this works is the boat starts off the same as any race, paddles 300m, and it is the drummer sitting in front that is in charge of capturing the flag.
+Change it Level Up, add multiple flags in between the course to add points to be tallied up in the end.
+Tips and Safety Ensure when explaining the rules to the participants that only the drummer is allowed to cature the flag.
+DO NOT endanger yourself when trying to capture the flag.
+If you feel like you might fall into the water DO NOT continue on capturing the flag.

-MOTHER HEN Equipment Dragon Boat, Lifejacket, Paddles, Set Bound bouys, floating bouy to hang on the end of the dragon tail.
-Setting Up Set up 150m x150m boundary, tie a bouy to t of two dragon boats, split participants into two more teams of 10.
-Playing The first team to have a sweep touch an opport team's bouy on their tail wins.
-This will test the agility, responsiveness and boat understanding the participants.
-How the boat moves in the w and how to protect their boat's "baby chicken own bouy.
-Change it Level Up, increase the amount of participants boat, will lead to a quicker and more intense Tips and Safety It is important to note that his is a high intensigame.
-Watch the changing dynamic of each tand don't allow too much aggression.
+MOTHER HEN Equipment Dragon Boat, Lifejacket, Paddles, Set Boundary, bouys, floating bouy to hang on the end of the dragon tail.
+Setting Up Set up 150m x150m boundary, tie a bouy to the tail of two dragon boats, split participants into two or more teams of 10.
+Playing The first team to have a sweep touch an opposing team's bouy on their tail wins.
+This will test the agility, responsiveness and boat understanding of the participants.
+How the boat moves in the water and how to protect their boat's "baby chicken" their own bouy.
+Change it Level Up, increase the amount of participants in the boat, will lead to a quicker and more intense game.
+Tips and Safety It is important to note that his is a high intensity game.
+Watch the changing dynamic of each team, and don't allow too much aggression.